 Updating the status of Great Britain mandatory classification and labelling entries (GB MCL) in the GB MCL list

-HSE, as the GB CLP Agency, is proposing to update the status of GB MCL list entries for 90 substances included in the GB MCL list from the 14th and 15th ATPs to the CLP Regulation.
+HSE, as the GB CLP Agency, has updated the legal status of GB MCL list entries for 90 substances included in the GB MCL list from the 14th and 15th Adaptations to Technical Progress (ATPs) to the CLP Regulation.
+The EU harmonised classification and labelling (EU CLHs) was adopted in 2017 and 2018.

-No action is required by duty holders.
+For 88 substances, no action is required by dutyholders.

-The classification and labelling of these substances will remain unchanged following this update to the GB MCL list except for the substances, titanium dioxide in powder form and granulated copper, where additional information requires assessment under the Article 37A procedure of the GB CLP Regulation.
+However, for titanium dioxide (in powder form) and granulated copper, additional information has been identified that requires further assessment under the Article 37A procedure of the GB CLP Regulation.

 Regulation